-- The figure caption should begin with a label “Fig. 1:”, and an overall descriptive statement of the figure immediately after each figure followed by additional text.
+- The figure caption should begin with the label “Fig. 1:”, and an overall descriptive statement of the figure immediately after each figure followed by additional text.

 - Figure parts should be indicated with capital letters (A) and Borders around figures should not be used.

-- Figures should always be cited in text in consecutive numerical order and should be submittes as as jpg or tif files.
+- Figures should always be cited in text in consecutive numerical order and should be submitted as jpg or tif files.

 7.9.
 Supplementary Materials